Photo: Gustav Larsson

 Mmus JEnna ristilä

 Research, musicianship, and feminism intertwine also in my collaboration with mezzosoprano and doctoral candidate Marika Kivinen.
-We explore questions of gender and race in our concert projects, e.g., in our tribute to Marian Anderson and Kosti Vehanen (2021-2022).
+We explore questions of gender and race in our concert projects, e.g., in our tribute concerts to Marian Anderson and Kosti Vehanen (2021-).

 In 2014 I graduated as a Master of Music from the Department of Performing Arts (Sibelius Academy), and in 2018 I completed my second master’s degree, this time with vocal coaching as my major.
-In addition to my research, I work as a freelancer mostly with singers and teach piano.
+Alongside my research, I work as a freelance musician in lied and opera.